QuantEcon/website/_posts/2023-06-05-network-book.md

 ---
 layout: post
-title: "Book of Economic Networks: Theory and Computation"
+title: "New Book on Economic Networks"
 author: Jingni Yang
 excerpt: The new book "Economic Networks, theory and computation" by John Stachurski and Tom Sargent.
 ---